NES / Famicom Architecture

 Graphics

 Graphics are generated by a proprietary chip called the Picture Processing Unit (PPU).
-This is one of the chips that give the NES an identity.
-To put it in another way, anyone can pick up a 6502 CPU from the hardware store, so why is the NES any different from, say, an Apple 2 or a Commodore 64?
-Well, what distinguishes the NES from other machines are the chips that surround the CPU: The PPU and the APU.
+This is one of the chips that gives the NES an identity.
+To put it another way, since anyone could pick up a 6502 at a hardware store, why is the NES any different from, say, an Apple II or a Commodore 64?
+Well, what distinguishes the NES from other machines are the chips that surround the CPU: the PPU and the APU.
 These make up the NES’ unique graphics and audio capabilities, respectively.

 That being said, the PPU renders 2D graphics called sprites and backgrounds, outputting the result to the video signal.